Top 10 Attractions in Kudat (2024)

 It is said that Kelambu Beach is illuminated at night because of bioluminescence, or the Blue Tears phenomenon.
 Its occurrence depends on factors like water conditions, weather, and brightness.

 This island is resided by the Banggi tribe and is one of the biggest islands in Sabah.
-This tribe has fascinated travellers with their odd and unconventional treehouses, and most of the people here still live in wooden houses and water villages.
+This tribe has fascinated travellers with their odd and unconventional treehouses, and most people here still live in wooden houses and water villages.
 The main socio-economic activity of this Kudat attraction is undoubtedly fishing, though people indulge in other forms of work like planting palm oil, rubber, and coconut.

-You can typically get to this island via boat or ferry from Kudat town, but be prepared to go there earlier than expected as the time of departure to the island can be unpredictable.
+You can typically get to this island via boat or ferry from Kudat town but be prepared to go there earlier than expected as the time of departure to the island can be unpredictable.

 The waterfront of Kudat, Sidek Esplanade, is just outside of Kudat town centre, right beside the sea.
 This is where locals usually gather to celebrate the day-to-day hiatus.
-Taking a stroll in one of the most popular Kudat attractions can be therapeutic, with the long stretch of clear water, some shad huts to rest in, and stalls and restaurants to fill your stomach.
+Taking a stroll in one of the most popular attractions in Kudat can be therapeutic, with the long stretch of clear water, some shad huts to rest in, and stalls and restaurants to fill your stomach.
 The most noticeable thing is the clock tower that marks the entrance.